mihaildono/padawan-project/youngling/introduction.md

 Variables can be defined via the keywords `let` and `const`.
 The difference is that `const` is immutable, which means it can't be changed.

-You can try but the computer will return an error:
+You can try, but the computer will return an error:
 ```js
 const newPizza = 'yummy'
 newPizza = 'cold as hell' // !!!
 ERROR: Uncaught TypeError: Assignment to constant variable